GCOM7140/group-project/README.md

 Dominic Sfreddo | 8 | dsfreddo
 Jay Whitmire | 8 |
 Zoe Zheng | 8 | zoez1995

-[^1]: SMART goals are specific, measurable, achievable, relevant, and time-bound.
-They may relate to consumers' attitudes, emotions, and actions, as well as to the triple bottom line (i.e., profits, people, and the planet).
-[^2]: Expectations set in Communication include, but are not limited to, the following: BLUF writing, SAS headings/tables/figures, and SEC plain English.

 [agenda]: https://github.com/GCOM7140/group-project/blob/master/agenda.md#customer-analytics-group-project-presentations
 [Bradlow, Fader, Yyengar, and Bernman]: https://www.coursera.org/learn/wharton-customer-analytics